Frequently Asked Questions

 • Download the app to your phone by going to signal.org/download

-• Once it's installed, go to Chats, click on the pencil in the upper right-hand corner, and insert the support team member's number or username
+• Once it's installed, go to Chats, click on the pencil in the upper right-hand corner, select find by username, and enter your support person's username.

 What other resources are there if I can’t get on Signal?